1959 BASIC LAW, AS AMENDED

 The governing body of such school district shall be a board of education, which board shall have the care, management, supervision, conduct, and control of the school district and shall have all the powers and rights of school boards of independent school districts except as otherwise stated.

-The special independent school district shall not have any representation upon the Board of Estimate and Taxation of said city.
+Subd.
+2. Not on tax or library board.
+The special independent school district shall not have any representation upon the Board of Estimate and Taxation or Library Board of said city.

 Such special independent school district shall have all the powers, privileges, duties, and obligations of independent school districts as provided by state laws except as follows or as otherwise provided by a special law or charter provision.